Eriogonum flavum: Habitat

 This plant is generally found at moderate to high elevation, and grows on rocky open soils to ridges, or grasslands.
 Grows at 1,000 m in the Yukon, and as low as 170 m in Alaska, although the average throughout the southern portion of its range is around 2133.6 m.
 Associated with rock, scree, gravel, silt and loamy substrates.
 Usually associated with southern facing 20o to 50o slopes.

 Distribution

 This species of plant has a very extensive range, including most of the Pacific Northwest.
 It is found north to British Columbia, south to the Blue Mountains of Oregon and California, east to south central Idaho, Colorado, and southwestern Alberta.
 Subspecies aquilinum is found north to the eastern portions of Alaska and throughout British Columbia and the Yukon.

+Cultivation

+The noted wildflower author Claude A. Barr regarded yellow umbrella plant as an outstanding garden flower for its green velvety leaves and sulfur yellow flowers.
+Though it grows on stony soil in barren places in the wild it is successful in ordinary somewhat alkaline soils or even soils high in clay in garden settings.
+It increases by seed, but the crown and its thick taproot cannot be divided.